GJMcGowan/todo_challenge/docs/design.md

   - See total tasks
   - Delete all completed tasks

+Very optional:
+  - logins and databases!

 Need unit and feature tests.
+Try to unify them, so that we don't have a huge number of testing frameworks.

 Use npm and bower sparingly.